compsust/StreamingCalc/README.md

 ### APA Example:

-[Makonin et al., 2022] Makonin, S., Marks, L. U., Rodriguez-Silva, A., ElMallah, R., and Przedpelski, R. (2022).
-Calculate the carbon footprint of streaming media: Beyond the myth of efficiency.
-In *Proceedings of LIMITS 2022*, virtual. s.n.
+[Makonin et al., 2022] Makonin, S., Marks, L. U., Przedpelski, R., Rodriguez-Silva, A., and ElMallah, R. (2022).
+Calculate the Carbon Footprint of Streaming Media: Beyond the Myth of Efficiency.
+In *Proceedings of LIMITS 2022, Eighth Workshop on Computing within Limits*, pages 11, Irvine, CA, USA. s.n.

 ### IEEE Example:

-S. Makonin, L. U. Marks, A. Rodriguez-Silva, R. ElMallah, and R. Przedpelski, “Calculate the carbon footprint of streaming media: Beyond the myth of efficiency,” in *Proceedings of LIMITS 2022*, (virtual), s.n., June 2022.
+S. Makonin, L. U. Marks, R. Przedpelski, A. Rodriguez-Silva, and R. ElMallah, “Calculate the Carbon Footprint of Streaming Media: Beyond the Myth of Efficiency,” in *Proceedings of LIMITS 2022, Eighth Workshop on Computing within Limits*, (Irvine, CA, USA), pp. 11, s.n., June 2022.